 Unlike the previous sections of this guide, this section is a bit more ambiguous.
 Many times players can host a game and connect to other games on the network but, while they don’t get outright kicked from the game, performance is really cruddy.
-Putting aside some unseen but severe network issue that is actually causing connectivity issues, there are a few things you can do to make Minecraft a smooth experience for everyone.
+Putting aside some unseen but severe network issue that is causing connectivity issues, there are a few things you can do to make Minecraft a smooth experience for everyone.

 First, have the player with the most powerful computer host the game.
 Minecraft is a very resource hungry game (even if the graphics look very retro and simple).
-If you’re experiencing poor playback across the board (not just on the weaker machines) it could be that the hosting computer isn’t up to snuff.
+If you’re experiencing poor playback across the board (not just on the weaker machines), it could be that the hosting computer isn’t up to snuff.

 It is a collection of code optimizations that, frankly, should be in the default Minecraft code.
 Whether your computer is wimpy or beefy, Optifine will make Minecraft run so much smoother.

-Mojang offers a stand alone server application for download and it takes next to no time to set up a simple vanilla Minecraft server.
-In our experience, it really helps smooth out performance issues if the host’s copy of Minecraft isn’t simultaneously trying to handle game play for the host player as well as serve up the game for all the other players.
+Mojang offers a stand-alone server application for download, and it takes next to no time to set up a simple vanilla Minecraft server.
+In our experience, it really helps smooth out performance issues if the host’s copy of Minecraft isn’t simultaneously trying to handle gameplay for the host player as well as serve up the game for all the other players.

-Even better: if you’re still having performance issues you can install the Minecraft server on a totally separate machine on your network and let that machine handle the heavy lifting, so the players PCs don’t have to.
+Even better: if you’re still having performance issues you can install the Minecraft server on a totally separate machine on your network and let that machine handle the heavy lifting, so the players’ PCs don’t have to.